Using the Cine-Simulator for special effects

 Today, this is an opportunity to build something new.
 It's an opportunity to add new camera moves and storytelling tools.

 I'm 83 years old, and I've long since hung up my soldering iron.
-But I still have all of the knowledge that it took to build the original.
-And my days are free.
+But I still have all of the knowledge that it took to build the original, and lots of plans for the future.

 Surely, there must be folks in the cinematography equipment industry who are looking to build something new.
 A new set of tools that will extend the vocabulary of cinematography.